Culturally Grounded Wellness App for Postpartum Mothers

 How might we better support the wellness needs of postpartum mothers in socioeconomically vulnerable groups?

-03 / Final Solution
+03 / Final Solution Overview

 We designed a holistic health app that helps postpartum mothers navigate emotional challenges, access community support, and make informed decisions through culturally grounded guidance.